Ehanlion/mist_obsidian/0. The South-East Coast/Towns, Cities/Hope Town/Hope Town.md

 This is the largest town along [[The South-East Coast]].
-Parts of the city are controlled by powerful, pirate factions called [[The Blue Coat Brigade]], [[The Black-Tide Reapers]], and the fearsome [[Fedorov's Legion]].
+Parts of the city are controlled by powerful, pirate factions called [[The Blue Coat Brigade]], [[The Dead-Tide Reapers]], and the fearsome [[Fedorov's Legion]].
 Each faction controls some of the trade in the city.
 Normal people in the city can live in faction protected territory or live on the outskirts with no faction protection.
 Not everyone is an explicit member of a faction, but people do play favorites.
 It is a town of pirates after all.

 _______________________________________________________________________________
 # Demographics: